 Airtankers enter the orbit in a left-hand turn at 1,500 feet AGL (communicated in MSL).
 If the assigned orbit altitude is restricted by smoke or terrain, or is otherwise not optimum, airtanker pilots should coordinate with aerial supervision for a different orbit altitude.
 Leadplanes and ASMs also enter at orbit altitude in a left-hand orbit unless briefed and approved by the on-scene aerial supervisor.
-Fixed wing water scooping aircraft arriving at scene for the first time normally enter the 1500' left-hand orbit using the same procedures as retardant dropping aircraft and are sequenced in the same as retardant aircraft.
+Fixed-wing water scooping aircraft arriving at scene for the first time normally enter the 1500' left-hand orbit using the same procedures as retardant dropping aircraft and are sequenced in the same as retardant aircraft.
+Subsequent scooper routing entries are coordinated with aerial supervision.